Skip to main content

 3. The default key is ^Control at the left bottom of the keyboard.

 4. You can now zoom in or out by pressing the ^Control while using two fingers to slide up or down.
-Screenshot of Zoom menu with “User scroll gesture with modifier keys to zoom” toggle on
+A screenshot of macOS' screen zoom settings, showing the 'use trackpad gesture to zoom' setting turned on.

 2.3.
 Enabling hover text: